 At MDS the Occupational Therapist (OT) helps students develop skills in order to achieve their highest level of success and independence within the classroom.
 The OT works directly with students one on one in the fun OT/PT room, in their classroom, or as part of a Yoga Calm or Sensory Group.
 There are several areas in which a student might benefit from occupational therapy:

 - Motor Control & Coordination: fine motor and eye-hand coordination

 - Sensory Processing & Modulation: regulating the senses to be at an optimal level for attention and learning

 - Self-Help Skills: completing dressing & clothing fasteners for school-related dressing, eating, and oral motor skills

 - Social Participation Skills: interacting appropriately and safely with peers, and demonstrating appropriate behaviors in the classroom

-PT services are provided at MDS for children who qualify due to having difficulty with gross motor development including walking, running, balance, and difficulty in learning new motor tasks.
-PT is involved when lack of these skills impacts their ability to function safely in the school environment.
-PT will see the students both in/out of the classroom.
-A group was started this year with OT providing sensory input and strengthening components.
+Physical TherapistPhysical Therapy services are provided at MDS for children who qualify due to having difficulty with gross motor development including walking, running, balance, and difficulty in learning new motor tasks.
+The Physical Therapist is involved when lack of these skills impacts student's ability to function safely in the school environment.
+The Phsycial Therapist will see the students both in/out of the classroom.